krishp058/CAS-Calculator-But-python/README.md

-# Python-playground-lmao
+# CAS-Calculator-But-python

-### we made a calculator using python. lol
+### We are making a calculator using python.